ClaraJacintho/EquipeRocketUFRGS/README.md

 # EquipeRocketUFRGS
 Trabalho de CPD 2016/1
-I have NO IDEA what I'm doing
+We have NO IDEA what I'm doing